Vehicle registration plates of the Northern Territory

 Dealer Trade series was in annual cyclic colours before changing to the yellow on black reflective base then finally into current ochre on reflective white base.

 MO bus plates from 1953 until 1987 was in yellow on black base which was later reflective in the 1980s and was replaced by the current blue on mid yellow base.
 Initially it used wheat base but changed to mid yellow base.

-TV Tourist Bus plates was introduced in the early 1990's from TV-000 to TV-999 in white and green base.
+TV Tourist Bus plates was introduced in the early 1990s from TV-000 to TV-999 in white and green base.
 Once it reached 999, it moved over to TV-00A and now changed colours to Blue on mid yellow from TV-00G.

-Lorry plates in small L embossing and in black on white was introduced in 1953 but lasted only 3 years and was recalled & replaced by the standard general series.
+Lorry plates in small L embossing and in white on black was introduced in 1953 but lasted only 3 years and was recalled & replaced by the standard general series.

 in the 2010s, a new club plate scheme has replaced the VCC (Vintage Car Club) scheme, with embossed legend CLUB down left vertical and bottom legend "NT-MOTOR ENTHUSIAST" and is white on reflective red.